-September 15th, We are on the SEATAC shuttle from Bellingham.
+September 15th, Saturday.
+We are on the SEATAC shuttle from Bellingham.
 First leg of the big trip.
-Well be in London on Sunday afternoon.
+Well be in London on Sunday afternoon the 16th.
 Boarding the ship Monday.

 Day 1 – Sept 15th Flight from Seattle to Cologne, Germany to London Heathrow